QubesOS/qubes-doc/ResizeDiskImage.md

 1. Make sure that all the VMs based on this template are shut off (including netvms etc).
 2. Sanity check: verify that none of loop device are pointing at this template root.img: `sudo losetup -a`
-3. Resize root.img file using `truncate -s <desired size>` (root.img path you can obtain from qvm-prefs).
+3. Resize root.img file using `truncate -s <desired size>` (the root.img path can be obtained from qvm-prefs).
 4. If any netvm/proxyvm used by this template is based on it, set template netvm to none.
 5. Start the template.
-6. Now you can execute `sudo resize2fs /dev/mapper/dmroot` in the template.
+6. Execute `sudo resize2fs /dev/mapper/dmroot` in the template.
-7. Verify available space in the template.
+7. Verify available space in the template using `df -h`
 8. Shutdown the template.
 9. Restore original netvm setting (if changed), check firewall settings (setting netvm to none causes firewall reset to "block all")